Pumpin’ ain’t easy.

 Checklist for pumping moms

 - Invest in the right pump.
 Double electric is a must-have for daily pumpers; a hand pump might do the trick for occasional pumpers.
+You also might want to check out our favorite hands-free pumps.
 Know your lifestyle, then choose.

 - Bottles & Flanges.
 The flange is the funny funnel-shaped thing that goes on your breasts; most allow you to pump milk right into bottles and/or storage bags.
 Count how many times per day you want to pump and purchase a few extras to allow for the dishwasher to run.